Hyunstone/OSS_TermProject/Termproject/README.md

 #### Download file_choice.py and scanner.py first

+### If you get error message "no module imutils" write pip install imutils in your code terminal.
+### If there is also a cv2 error, please try pip install opencv-python again.

 #### 1. When you have a document file in your computer.

   + If you have a document what you want to make clearable on your computer please push the button "파일열기"